terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_pool.html.markdown

 # vcloud\_network\_pool

 Provides a Viettel IDC Cloud VCLOUD Network Pool.
-This can be used to create, modify, and delete networks pools attached to a VCD.
+This can be used to create, modify, and delete networks pools attached to a VCLOUD.

 Supported in provider *v3.11+*